REVIEW: Jaeger-LeCoultre Geophysic Universal Time

 After a month on the wrist, the watch has performed well.
 Because of its size, it doesn’t fit under some of my dress shirts.
 The case hasn’t developed abrasions or scratches after many wears (which is very nice).
 It may be a tad on the large side for me, but I truly enjoy having this piece in my collection.

 As mentioned earlier, I purchased the watch on a black alligator strap.
-The strap comes on a deployant clasp, and after a month of the wrist, it’s breaking in nicely.
+The strap comes with a deployant clasp, and after a month of the wrist, it’s breaking in nicely.

 This piece fills the number three spot in my collection quite nicely, besides the Patek Philippe Nautilus Ref.
 5711 and Audemars Piguet Royal Oak Ref.
 15202.
 Since I wear mostly blue, the piece complements nearly every outfit.
 It’s always the crowd pleaser at watch get-togethers and the reception has been very positive.
 For me, it’s a keeper!